 Vice President for Advancement

-As chief advancement officer, Randy Nelson oversees all aspects of development and communications, including the offices of alumni relations, annual giving, public relations and marketing.
+As Vice President for Advancement, Randy Nelson oversees all aspects of development and communications, including the offices of alumni relations, annual giving, public relations and marketing.

 Assistant Vice President for Institutional Research & Retention and Chief Information Officer